scontain/scone_mesh_tutorial/README.md

-# SCONE MESH EXAMPLE
+# Confidential Hello World!

+We show how to provide cloud-native applications with secrets such that **nobody** except our program can access these secrets.

 ## Hello World!

-We start with a simple "Hello World" example, in which we pass a user ID and a password to a simple Python program.
+We start with a simple *Hello World* example, in which we pass a user ID and a password to a simple Python program.
+This is actually an API user and password, i.e., no human need or should know the password: Only *authorized* applications should have access to the password.
+This means that we need to define which programs are authorized and which are not.

+We want to execute this program in a typical environment that is managed by a cloud provider.
+More concretely, we want to run this program as a process running in a container running in a pod, running in a Kubernetes node, running in a VM running on a server running in some data center.
+So there are multiple nested layers that one might need to be aware of.
+These days, we want to outsource the management of these layers to an external provider.

+The cloud provider operates the hardware, the cloud stack, the operating system, and Kubernetes.
+What we need to ensure is that nobody (except our program) can change read our password (we ensure confidentiality) nor can change the user ID (aka )

  Neither cloud provider nor system admins will be able to see the parameters or change the program.

 This program could look as follows: